 Kidney stones (urinary calculi) are stones formed from concentrated levels of minerals typically found in the urine such as calcium and uric acid.
 If these minerals concentrate to high enough levels they will crystallize and accumulate into larger stone-like structures known as urinary calculi.
 They can form anywhere in the urinary tract from the kidneys down to the ureters and bladder.
-The most common type of stone is made up of calcium oxalate followed in order of decreasing frequency by uric acid, infectious stones known as "struvite" stones and cystine stones.
+The most common type of stone is made up of calcium oxalate followed in order of decreasing frequency by uric acid, infectious stones known as "struvite" stones, and cystine stones.
 Urinary calculi can range in size from just a few millimeters to several centimeters occupying the entire collecting system of the kidney.
-Kidney stones are responsible for a tremendous burden to society equaling billions of dollars a year in health care costs and missed work days.
+Kidney stones are responsible for a tremendous burden to society equaling billions of dollars a year in health care costs and missed workdays.

 When a kidney stone drops down from the kidney to the bladder it may get caught in the ureter producing a sudden and severe pain in the side radiating toward the groin known as "renal colic".
-The pain that a patient experiences from kidney stones is caused by the obstruction of urine trying to pass down the ureter from the kidney to the bladder.
+The pain that a patient experiences from kidney stones are caused by the obstruction of urine trying to pass down the ureter from the kidney to the bladder.
 As the urine builds up behind the level of the obstructed stone, it puts pressure on the kidney resulting in severe and incapacitating pain often associated with nausea and vomiting.
 Patients passing kidney stones may present with other symptoms including blood in the urine known as hematuria which may be visible with the naked eye or only seen under the microscope.
-If the urine behind the stone becomes infected it may manifest as a fever and can lead to sepsis and even death if the obstruction is not relieved by a stent or a percutaneous nephrostomy tube.
+If the urine behind the stone becomes infected it may manifest as fever and can lead to sepsis and even death if the obstruction is not relieved by a stent or a percutaneous nephrostomy tube.

-The diagnosis of kidney stones is often made by history and physical exam alone given the classic presentation of many patients including sudden onset severe flank pain radiating to the groin, nausea vomiting and tenderness to palpation on the flank.
-Patients with a past medical history including prior urinary calculi, gout, hyperparathyroidism, diabetes, obesity, inflammatory bowel disease, renal tubular acidosis and gastric bypass surgery have an elevated risk for stone disease.
+The diagnosis of kidney stones is often made by history and physical exam alone given the classic presentation of many patients including sudden onset severe flank pain radiating to the groin, nausea vomiting, and tenderness to palpation on the flank.
+Patients with a past medical history including prior urinary calculi, gout, hyperparathyroidism, diabetes, obesity, inflammatory bowel disease, renal tubular acidosis, and gastric bypass surgery have an elevated risk for stone disease.
 A patient passing a stone typically appears restless and is unable to find a comfortable position resulting in relief of their pain.

-Typical laboratory evaluation for a kidney stone includes a complete blood count, basic metabolic panel, urinalysis and urine culture.
+Typical laboratory evaluation for a kidney stone includes a complete blood count, basic metabolic panel, urinalysis, and urine culture.
 An elevated white blood count may indicate that an infection is brewing.
-The patient's creatinine provides an estimate of his or her overall kidney function which may be impaired from obstruction of the kidney caused by the passing stone or dehydration caused by inability to tolerate oral fluids and/or vomiting.
+The patient's creatinine provides an estimate of his or her overall kidney function which may be impaired from obstruction of the kidney caused by the passing stone or dehydration caused by an inability to tolerate oral fluids and/or vomiting.
 A urinalysis may show red microscopic or grossly apparent red blood cells that are released as the stone causes abrasion of the wall of the kidney or ureter as it passes down into the bladder.
 A urine culture is important in the event of an infection to be able to later tailor antibiotic therapy to a specific bacteria subtype in the event of an infection.

 The most valuable tool in making a definitive diagnosis for a passing stone is imaging.
 A non-contrast CT scan has become the gold standard test for evaluating stone disease.
-A CT scan is used to obtain cross sectional images of the patient's abdomen and pelvis.
+A CT scan is used to obtain cross-sectional images of the patient's abdomen and pelvis.
 A stone typically shows up bright white in the urinary tract allowing the physician to understand exactly where the stone is located from the kidney down the ureter to the bladder as well as the size and shape of the stone.
-Based on a radiological measurement known as Houndsfield units, the physician can estimate the density of the stone and even potentially determine the stones composition.
+Based on a radiological measurement known as Houndsfield units, the physician can estimate the density of the stone and even potentially determine the stone's composition.
 For example, a uric acid stone which is typically less dense often has a Houndsfield value below 400 HU.
 This information is important because uric acid stones are one of the only stones that can be treated with medical therapy to dissolve them.

-A KUB (Kidney-Ureter-Bladder abdominal x ray) is another radiographical tool used by physicians to evaluate for stones.
+A KUB (Kidney-Ureter-Bladder abdominal x-ray) is another radiographical tool used by physicians to evaluate for stones.
 Although a KUB does not provide the detailed anatomic information available in a CT scan, it is certainly an important tool in that it exposes the patient to less radiation than a CT scan and can be used to see if a stone is passing further down the ureter allowing the patient and physician to feel more comfortable continuing with conservative management of a stone that is passing rather than proceeding with operative intervention.
-Uric acid stones are not seen on a KUB and this information is important because a stone that cannot be seen with X-ray can typically not be treated with ESWL (Extracorporeal Shock Wave Lithotripsy).
+Uric acid stones are not seen on a KUB and this information is important because a stone that cannot be seen with an X-ray can typically not be treated with ESWL (Extracorporeal Shock Wave Lithotripsy).

 Renal ultrasound is a useful test because it allows the physician to view stones in the kidney and determine if their size and position without exposing the patient to radiation or intravenous contrast dye.
-Additionally, a dilated collecting system or renal pelvis seen on a renal ultrasound is a secondary indicator of a passing stone.
+Additionally, a dilated collecting system or renal pelvis is seen on a renal ultrasound is a secondary indicator of a passing stone.
 Unfortunately, ultrasound is not very sensitive for visualizing stones in the ureter or to confirm that a stone has passed.